How To Change A Habit: 7 Steps From Behavior Psychology

 how-to-change-a-habit-with-self-control

-Write down the date of starting the behavior change.
+Write down the date of starting.

-Step 2: Gather A Lot of Workable Information
+Step 2: Gather Workable Information

-Log raw data., without falsifying or exaggerating.
+2. Log raw data, without falsifying or minimizing.

 Step 3: Identify The Trigger-Points Hidden In Your Past

-Recognize the cues that trigger habit performance.
+3. Recognize the cues that trigger habit performance.

 Step 4: Choose Rewards That Your Heart Wants

 These rewards, big or small, must be what you really like and love.
-It could even be booking a motel to sleep like a log for twenty-four hours.

 Step 5: Create Your Action Plan